cssgunc/tech-team-tutorial/README.md

 1. You will now have a folder named `tech-team-tutorial` at your current location.
 Use `ls` to see it and use `cd tech-team-tutorial` to move into the folder.
 This folder is your local Git repository.

 ## Making Changes to a Branch
 Now you'll learn how to make a new branch in Git.
 Each branch is like a separate copy of the Git repository.
-Each repository will have a main branch.
 A new branch can be used like a working copy of your project.
 You can make changes in a branch without affecting the main branch, and merge your changes in once you're done.

 1. Open your command line.
 Navigate to your `tech-team-tutorial` folder.
 1. First, to make sure your local repo is up-to-date, run `git pull`.
 This will pull any new changes that other people have made to the GitHub repository.
 This is always a good idea if you haven't worked on a Git project in a while.